FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 Councillor Teefy also welcomed the continued capital investment in the Roads infrastructure

 in Limerick city and county.
-She welcomed the roads revenue budget stating that local and--- 30
+She welcomed the roads revenue budget stating that local and
+---
+30

 regional roads are so important and it is essential that they are maintained properly.
 She also